Traces of cyanide found in cups of Vietnamese and Americans found dead in Bangkok hotel, police say

 He said the case would likely not affect a conference with Russian Energy Minister Sergei Tsivilev at the hotel later Wednesday.
 “This wasn’t an act of terrorism or a breach in security.
 Everything is fine," he said.

-Trairong said a mass suicide was unlikely because some of the victims had arranged future parts of their trip, such as guides and drivers.
+Trairong said a mass suicide was unlikely because some of them had arranged future parts of their trip, such as guides and drivers.
 He added that the bodies being in different parts of the hotel room suggested they did not knowingly consume poison and wait for their deaths together.

-U.S. State Dept. spokesman Matthew Miller in Washington offered condolences to the families of the victims.
+U.S. State Dept. spokesperson Matthew Miller in Washington offered condolences to the families of the dead.
 He said the U.S. is closely monitoring the situation and would communicate with local authorities.

 U.S. Secretary of State Antony Blinken spoke with his Thai counterpart on Tuesday, but Miller said he thought that call happened before the deaths were reported and he didn’t know if it came up in their conversation.